3rd December 2003

 The ability to write self-modifying code sounds like the ALTER verb in COBOL.
 I wrote about that in my COBOL Programming Standards way back in 1984.

 If the language has a statement/command/verb which does not cause problems, or my usage of it avoids any such problems, then I do not see any reason why I should not use it.
 If you have a problem with that then the problem is yours, not mine.
-As a software engineer my task is to write code that performs its task reliably and efficiently, and I will use any command that the language provides in any way I see fit to achieve that objective.
-Any command which is proven to be unreliable or inefficient I will avoid like the plague, as any competent programmer should.
+As a software engineer my task is to write code that performs its task reliably and efficiently, and I will use any command or function that the language provides in any way I see fit to achieve that objective.
+Any command or function which is proven to be unreliable or inefficient I will avoid like the plague, as any competent programmer should.
 Notice the requirement for proof, not the acceptance of unsubstantiated opinion.

 André Næss wrote: